Early Childhood

 The Early Childhood Program offers services that are designed to assist educators and families to understand, appropriately respond to, and prevent challenging behaviors, promote social-emotional development and positive behaviors in children, strengthen home-school partnerships, and reduce suspensions and expulsions from early education and care settings.
 The goal is to support the adults in a child’s life to promote the necessary social emotional skills for children to develop a “foundation for success” in the early years and beyond.

-Services Available:
+Services include:

-• Classroom consultations/coaching
+• Classroom Consultation

 Who We Serve